Gut Matters – Mood and Sleep

 We have known for a little longer that psychological and physical stressors can affect both the composition and functional activity of our gut microbiome.
 Now more is understood about the bidirectional communication system between the central nervous system and the gut.
 In other words, your gut changes your emotional state and other related brain systems, and your brain changes your gut.
 Most of us have experienced butterflies in our stomach in response to stress, or even diarrhoea from performance anxiety.
 Our feelings, moods, and cognitive sharpness, are dictated as much by our microbiome as by what we think of as our brain.
 This gives us a window of opportunity for change.
 Keeping a highly diverse colony of species within, and an intact functional gut lining, mirroring our blood brain barrier, is essential for our mental well being.

 In practice, so many complain of inability to sleep, anxiety, depression, and physical tension.
 Serotonin is the most generally well known neurotransmitter, regulating our moods and sleep, and 95% of our serotonin is made in the gut.
 Too little and we suffer loss of healthy functioning, and often compensate by eating carbs, or medicating with alcohol.
 If we eat the wrong, pro-inflammatory foods we can play havoc with our gut flora.
+An inflamed gut creates an increased stress response, increasing cortisol (our stress hormone) levels.
 Inflammation will shunt the precursor to serotonin, tryptophan, to other anxiety provoking chemicals like quinolinate rather than serotonin and melotonin, guaranteeing mood issues and sleep disturbance.
 Sleep is not simply a case of the brain switching off.
 Rather, during sleep, the brain moves though a structured sequence of activities, essential for every aspect of our being.

 Tryptophan in protein foods is not particularly abundant compared to other amino acids, and not particularly able to cross the blood brain barrier.
 However, if we eat carbs with protein our body produces insulin, which will shunt other amino acids (not tryptophan), to the muscles, and allows tryptophan into the brain.
 However too much insulin depletes serotonin, so as always, balance is important.
 And of course, we focus on good carbs from vegetables, pulses, and non gluten grains.